 Home foreclosure sales in Texas are always the 1st Tuesday of every month.
 You must be given notice of the sale by certified letter.
 In most cases, filing bankruptcy will stop the sale as long as you file and give notice of the bankruptcy filing before the sale takes place.

 The notice of foreclosure sale must be given at least twenty days before the sale date unless your mortgage paperwork requires a longer amount of notice.
 The notice must be given by certified mail.
-Some panicked people have been known to try to avoid a foreclosure sale by not picking up their certified mail notice.
+Some panicked people have been known to avoid a foreclosure sale by not picking up their certified mail notice.
 That won’t work.
 It is extremely important to pick up all certified mail notices.
 The law only requires that the mortgage company properly mail notice of the sale.
 If the borrower doesn’t receive the notice, the sale is still going to happen.

-Stopping the sale
+Stopping the Sale

 Your Next Step to Dealing with a Foreclosure

 If you are behind on your home and want to keep it, Chapter 13 bankruptcy may help you get caught up.
-In most cases though, the debtor still has to make a regular mortgage payment plus a catch up payment through the Chapter 13 plan.
-Other requirements, such as keeping insurance and taxes paid will also have to be met.
+In most cases, though, the debtor still has to make a regular mortgage payment plus a catch-up payment through the Chapter 13 plan.
+Other requirements, such as keeping insurance and taxes paid, will also have to be met.

 A borrower who is behind on your mortgage and has received a threat of foreclosure should contact an attorney immediately.
 Once a valid sale occurs, you probably cannot get your home back, even if you file bankruptcy.